solonas13/ius/README.md

 How to run
 ===

-To index, for example, the SARS dataset, and perform pattern matching you can execute the following after creating the patterns:
+To index, for example, the SARS‑CoV‑2 dataset, and perform pattern matching you can execute the following after creating the patterns:

 ```